- Are you interested in the Arctic from local, regional and international perspectives?

 Other

-Completing a graduate diploma with a first-class grade grants a student access to Master's programmes at the Faculty of Political Science.
+Completing a micro-credential programme with a first-class grade grants a student access to Master's programmes at the Faculty of Political Science.

 BA, B.Ed., BS degree or equivalent qualification.
 All international applicants, whose native language is not English, are required to provide results of the TOEFL (79) or IELTS (6.5) tests as evidence of English proficiency.

-30 ECTS need to be completed for the diploma.
-Students take 24 ECTS in mandatory courses and 6 ECTS in arctic studies electives.
+30 ECTS need to be completed.
+Students complete 24 ECTS in mandatory courses and 6 ECTS in arctic studies electives.

 - CV